-David Lloyd Leisure Group Slavery and Human Trafficking Statement 2018
+David Lloyd Leisure Group Slavery and Human Trafficking Statement September 2019

 Modern slavery is a crime and a violation of fundamental human rights.
-It takes various forms such as slavery, servitude, forced and compulsory labour and human trafficking, all of which exploit someone else for the purpose of personal or commercial gain.
+It takes various forms such as slavery, servitude, force and compulsory labour and human trafficking, all of which exploit someone else for the purpose of personal or commercial gain.

 As part of our initiative to identify and mitigate risk, all employees have a role to ensure that we are vigilant with respect to our suppliers and other employees in our business to ensure that no such activities take place.

 As a business, David Lloyd has taken certain steps to ensure that slavery and human trafficking is not taking place in any of our supply chains.
 It is the responsibility of the Head of Procurement to ensure that we check our suppliers are adhering to our standards.

 During 2019 we introduced a compulsory online training module for all team members on ‘Modern Slavery’ to help everyone to understand and this is a compulsory training module for all new starters going forwards.

 What is modern slavery?

 Modern slavery is an international crime.
 It can include victims that have been brought from overseas or vulnerable people in the UK, being forced illegally to work against their will in many different sectors.
 It includes offences relating to trafficking and slavery, aiding, abetting, or procuring forced labour or human trafficking, or being an accessory to such offences.
 Examples include: